chinapedia/wikipedia.abstract.en/Page/Rupert_Murdoch.md

 Influence, wealth and reputation

-Rupert_Murdoch_2015.png's 2015 Global Leadership Award in November]] According to _Forbes'_ real time list of world's billionaires, Murdoch is the 34th richest person in the US and the 96th richest person in the world, with a net worth of US$13.1 billion as of February 2017.[207]
+'s 2015 Global Leadership Award in November]] According to _Forbes'_ real time list of world's billionaires, Murdoch is the 34th richest person in the US and the 96th richest person in the world, with a net worth of US$13.1 billion as of February 2017.[207]
 In 2016, _Forbes_ ranked "Rupert Murdoch & Family" as the 35th most powerful person in the world.[208]
 Later, in 2019, Rupert Murdoch & family were ranked 52nd in the Forbes' annual list of the world's billionaires.[209]

 In 2003 Murdoch bought "Rosehearty", an 11 bedroom home on a 5-acre waterfront estate in Centre Island, New York.[210]